johnjackoleary/cfi-commonplace-book/Filed/Complete VFR Preflight Checklist.md

 - [ ] Seat adjusted, cabin organized
 - [ ] POH-specific preflight inspection completed
 - [ ] Weight and Balance within limits
+- [ ] Confirm sufficient fuel, with reserves
 - [ ] All required equipment operational
 	- [ ] FAA-required
 		- [ ] Day VFR: [[A TOMATO FLAMES]] or [[A GOOSE A CAT]]  (§ [[FAR 91.205|91.205]])